-The members of our compensation committee are Thomas Dietz, John Littlechild, and William Li, with John Littlechild serving as chairman.
+The members of our compensation committee are Monica Bertagnolli, Thomas Dietz and William Li, with Dr. Li serving as chairman.

-The primary purpose of our compensation committee is to assist our Board of Directors in exercising its responsibilities relating to compensation of our executive officers and employees and to administer our equity compensation and other benefit plans.
+The primary purpose of our compensation committee is to assist our Board in exercising its responsibilities relating to compensation of our executive officers and employees and to administer our equity compensation and other benefit plans.
 In carrying out these responsibilities, this committee will review all components of executive officer and employee compensation for consistency with its compensation philosophy, as in effect from time to time.
 The functions of our compensation committee will include, among other things:

-- designing and implementing competitive compensation policies to attract and retain key personnel; - reviewing and formulating policy and determining the compensation of our executive officers and employees; - reviewing and recommending to our board of directors the compensation of our directors; - administering our equity incentive plans and granting equity awards to our employees and directors under these plans;

-- if required from time to time, reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and recommending to the full board its inclusion in our periodic reports to be filed with the Commission; - if required from time to time, preparing the report of the compensation committee to be included in our annual proxy statement; - · engaging compensation consultants or other advisors it deems appropriate to assist with its duties; and - reviewing and evaluating, at least annually, our compensation committee's charter.
+- designing and implementing competitive compensation policies to attract and retain key personnel; - reviewing and formulating policy and determining the compensation of our executive officers and employees; - reviewing and recommending to our Board the compensation of our directors; - administering our equity incentive plans and granting equity awards to our employees and directors under these plans; - if required from time to time, reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and recommending to the full Board its inclusion in our periodic reports to be filed with the SEC; - if required from time to time, preparing the report of the compensation committee to be included in our annual proxy statement; - · engaging compensation consultants or other advisors it deems appropriate to assist with its duties; and - reviewing and evaluating, at least annually, our compensation committee's charter.

-The compensation committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at www.investors.lptx.com at "Corporate Governance".
-The Compensation Committee met 1 time during 2017 in person or by teleconference.
+The compensation committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at https://investors.leaptx.com/corporate-governance/documents at "Corporate Governance."
+The compensation committee met one time during 2019, either in person or by teleconference.